 - The Willis Towers Watson 23rd Annual Best Practices in Health Care Employer Survey released in early 2019 found that in mid-2018, 7% of employers were using direct contracting with health care systems and physicians to secure improved pricing of medical services and that this number could triple by 2020.

 - According to the 2020 Large Employers’ Health Care Strategy And Plan Design Survey by the National Business Group on Health, a growing percentage of employers (24%) are looking to contract directly for advanced primary care in select markets.

-We featured an example of this in a recent case study (not to mention our Virtual Summit: Are Disruptive Health Care Purchasing Strategies Becoming the New Normal?) and will release another this year based on the subject covered in one of our webinars.
+We explored examples of this in our employer case studies featuring Qualcomm Incorporated and General Motors (not to mention our Virtual Summit: Are Disruptive Health Care Purchasing Strategies Becoming the New Normal?).
 We have also released an online education course to help employers and other health care purchasers learn about direct contracting, determine if it’s the right approach, and walk them through the implementation process.

 Myth #2: It’s only for a select few.

 Employer-purchasers who can’t handle it on their own shouldn’t try

 It’s true.
 Health benefits managers are busy and their teams are often too small to handle the burden of designing and implementing a direct contract.
 Enter a variety of alternative third-party administrators and entrepreneurial vendors who negotiate and contract with the provider on the employer’s behalf.
 These “semi-direct” contracting arrangements enable an employer-purchaser to pursue new models of care, such as a narrow network, a bundled payment program, and/or center of excellence for a particular procedure.
 If a purchaser desires the benefits that come from direct contracting, but needs support in design and implementation, semi-direct contracting through a vendor may be a good option.
 We have profiled such examples in another recent case study and webinar.

 Direct contracts mean steering employees and they don’t like it